Skip to main content

 info

 To use IAM roles with Databend Cloud, you need to set up a trust relationship between your AWS account and Databend Cloud.
-See Creating External Stage with AWS IAM Role for detailed instructions.
+See Authenticate with AWS IAM Role for detailed instructions.

 Explore Databend Cloud for FREE